-15. Loading / Unloading Operation is: Complete the following table relatin 15.
-Loading / Unloading Operations: Complete the following table relating to Loading/Unloading Operation at Marine Terminals/Bulk Loading Terminal arine Terminals/Bulk Loading Terminal at the facility.
-Is there loading/unloading of Is there loading/unloading of Is there loading/unloading of Is there loading/unloading of material containing "Volatile material containing "Volatile material that emit "Dust" or material that emit "Dust" or Organic Compounds" (VOCs) or Organic Compounds" (VOCs) or "Suspended Particulates" at the "Suspended Particulates" at the "Hazardous Air Pollutants" "Hazardous Air Pollutants" FACILITY?
-PORT?
-(HAPs) at the FACILITY?
-(HAPs) at the PORT?
-Yes/No Yes/No Yes/No Yes/No
+15. Loading / Unloading Operations: Complete the f at the facility. s: Complete the following table relatin following table relating to Loading/Unloading Operation at Marine Terminals/Bulk Loading Terminal arine Terminals/Bulk Loading Terminal Is there loading/unloading of material containing "Volatile Organic Compounds" (VOCs) or "Hazardous Air Pollutants" (HAPs) at the FACILITY?
+Is there loading/unloading of material containing "Volatile Organic Compounds" (VOCs) or "Hazardous Air Pollutants" (HAPs) at the PORT?
+Is there loading/unloading of material that emit "Dust" or "Suspended Particulates" at the FACILITY?
+Is there loading/unloading of material that emit "Dust" or "Suspended Particulates" at the PORT?
+Yes/No Yes/No Ves/No Yes/No

-16. Dredging Oberations: Complete the following table relating to Dredging.
-Operation at the facility Guardian a name of Rinkard a Remove and a second and a second a s Does the facility construction involve any "Dredging" operation 2 Yes/ No
+16. Dredging Operations: Complete the following table relating to Dredging Operation at the facility.
+Does the facility construction involve any "Dredging" operation ?
+Yes/ No

-17 Other Information: Vehicle maintenance on site []Yes [] No Indoor abrasive blasting []Yes [] No if yes, material used: Outdoor abrasive blasting []Yes [] No if yes, material used: Underground storage tanks []Yes [] No if yes, provide type, number, capacity and material stored.
-Aboveground storage tanks []Yes [] No if yes, provide type, number, capacity and material stored.
-Painting on site []Yes [] No Hazardous materials storage area []Yes [] No if yes, provide a sketch of the area Additional Information: please use the space below to add any other relevant information that may facilitate the issuance of the permit. / other relevant information tha i may facilitate the issuance of the permit.
+74 04 17.
+Other Information: Vehicle maintenance on site []Yes] :] No Indoor abrasive blasting []Yes] :] No if yes, material used: Outdoor abrasive blasting []Yes] :] No if yes, material used: Underground storage tanks sə X []] s] No if yes, provide type, number, capacity and material stored.
+Aboveground storage tanks []Yes] s] No if yes, provide type, number, capacity and material stored.
+Painting on site []Yes] (] No Hazardous materials storage area []Yes]] No] No if yes, provide a sketch of the area Additional Information: please use the space below to add any or other relev ant informa tion that m add any other relevant information that may facilitate the issuance of the permit.